 • Unswitched AC Outlet for connecting another device up to 200 Watts

-• Corrections and upgrades: modules 3, 4, 5 and 9 apply
+• Corrections and modifications: modules 3, 4, 5 and 9 apply

 • Original owner's manual with correction sheet and quick reference guide